WHAT IS THE DIFFERENCE BETWEEN THE PLATINUM AND HERITAGE COLLECTIONS?

 We list the most popular hotels (from a possible 650 hotels and apartments in Dubai).
 However, we will pick you up from any hotel in Dubai.
 Please phone 04 440 9827 for information about pick-ups from other Emirates as additional charges may apply.

 DO I NEED TO TIP MY CONSERVATION GUIDE?

-Many of our guests want to recognize the tremendous contribution our Conservation Guides make to their experience.
+Many of our guests want to recognise the tremendous contribution our Conservation Guides make to their experience.
 However, there are no obligations to include a gratuity and if you do, the amount depends completely on your generosity.
-Our Conservations Guides donate part of their gratuities each month to Kiva.
-This is a non-profit organization that provides interest-free business loans in developing or war-torn countries.
-You can follow our team and loans we made on Kiva at Platinum Heritage page.

 WHY AM I BEING ASKED TO BOOK A PRIVATE SAFARI CAR FOR KIDS UNDER 5?